John-Kostick/vzome-sharing/_posts/2022-05-19-Octagonal-Trackball-FCCvZome-18-55-02.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2022/05/19/18-55-02-Octagonal-Trackball-FCCvZome/>)

 {% endcomment %}
   [Close packing of spheres](https://en.wikipedia.org/wiki/Close-packing_of_equal_spheres) represented by polyhedra.
-Some polyhedra have vertices in requisite positions to compose arrays, where spheres, indicated by vertices, are close packed.
-The first example is this, which has a set of vertices that allow building the FCC pattern.
+While many polyhedra have some or all of their vertices on an indicated spherical surface, only some have vertices in requisite positions to compose arrays that represent close packing.
+The first example is this, which vZome users will recognisew as Octahedral Symmetry Trackball.
+It has a set of vertices that allow building the FCC pattern.
 However, it does not have all the vertices needed to compose HCP packing.

 A 3D design created in vZome.
 Use your mouse or touch to interact.